deckhouse/secrets-store-integration/docs/USAGE.md

            secretsStoreImport: "myapp-ssi"
    ```

-   After these resources are applied, a Pod is created with a `backend` container.
+   After these resources are applied, a pod is created with a `backend` container.
 Inside the container filesystem, the `/mnt/secrets` directory contains the mounted `secrets` volume.
 This directory contains the `db-password` file with the database password (`DB_PASS`) from the Stronghold Key-Value store.

-1. Check the Pod logs after startup.
+1. Check the pod logs after startup.
 The output should contain the contents of `/mnt/secrets/db-password`:

    ```bash
    d8 k -n myapp-namespace logs myapp3
    ```

-1. Delete the Pod:
+1. Delete the pod:

    ```bash
    d8 k -n myapp-namespace delete pod myapp3 --force